shreyas-gov/Assignment-1/README.md

 # 🛒 Gamers Shop - React E-Commerce Website

-A modern and responsive e-commerce website built using React.
-This project showcases a clean UI, product listings, shopping cart functionality, and a user-friendly shopping experience.
+A modern, responsive, and user-friendly e-commerce website built with React.
+This project demonstrates a clean UI, reusable React components, product showcase sections, and a seamless shopping experience for users.

 ## 🚀 Features

 * Modern and responsive design
+* Interactive navigation bar
 * Product showcase section
-* Interactive navigation bar
 * Shopping cart interface
-* Fast performance with React
+* Fast performance with React and Vite
 * Mobile-friendly layout
-* Easy to customize and extend
+* Easy to customize and scale

-## 🛠️ Built With
+## 🛠️ Technologies Used

 * React.js
 * JavaScript (ES6+)